opendilab/awesome-model-based-RL/CONTRIBUTING.md

 5. Submit a Pull request so that we can review your changes.

-- If you go to your repository on GitHub, you'll see a `Compare & pull` request button.
+- If you go to your repository on GitHub, you'll see a `Contribute` button.
 Click on that button.
-Then submit the pull request.
+Then click `Open pull request` and `Create pull request` buttons in turn.

 - Soon We will be merging all your changes into the main branch of this repo.
 You will get a notification email once the changes have been merged.